 Join the energy revolution!

-By the end of July 2021, just under 13.5 million smart meters were connected via the secure smart metering network.
-DCC estimates calculate that based on the above figure, smart meters will help save 390,740 tonnes of annual CO2 emissions from being released into the earth's atmosphere.
+As of June 2022, well over 20.5 million smart meters were connected via the secure smart metering network.
+DCC estimates calculate that based on the above figure, smart meters will help save 625,000 tonnes of annual CO2 emissions from being released into the earth's atmosphere.
 How incredible is that?!

 Doing your bit is as simple as registering your interest, booking an appointment and then sitting back and waiting for our engineer to arrive.
 We'll handle the rest.